-- Pay attention to what is not said: Words convey only a fraction of the message.
+- Pay attention to what is not said: Words convey only a fraction of the message, so try to develop strong attention to detail skills.
 When listening, always pay attention to the body language of the speaker.
 The tone and cadence in his voice can tell you so much about what he’s not saying.
 Try to detect expressions like boredom, irritation, and enthusiasm.
 These cues are absolutely important in any conversation and they carry so much meaning.

 - Show interest: Use your body language to show the other person that you're listening keenly to him.
 Use short verbal acknowledgements like “and,” “mm-hmm,” “uh-huh,” and “then.”
 Encourage the speaker to keep talking.
 You can also smile and nod to show that you're hooked.
 Avoid crossing your arms and instead ensure that your posture is open and inviting.
 Avoid interrupting them unnecessarily and imposing your own solutions.

 - Give feedback: Try to summarize what you hear and ask questions to check if you truly understand what they mean.
 The goal is to prove to the speaker that you're listening and following his train of thought.
 Occasionally, paraphrase to get the clear content of the message.